th2-net/cradleapi/README.md

 Test events have mandatory parameters that are verified when storing an event.
 These are: id, name (for non-batch events), start timestamp.

 ## Release notes

+### 3.1.3 (This version requires migration from previous versions)

++ Fixed Unicode string serialization bugs
++ Fixed semaphore handling bug causing deadlock on heavy loads
++ Fixed log4j dependency declarations
++ Datastax Cassandra driver updated to 4.14.1
++ Added multiple API methods to get events from/to specific event id, added data retrieval ordering
++ Tracking event-batch maximum duration to handle overlapping batches on event retrieval.
+Additional table event_batch_max_durations was introduced.
+This was necessary to correctly return batches that has event for given start date

 ### 3.1.1 (This version requires migration from previous versions)